ServeurpersoCom/s2s.cpp/README.md

 Local AI voice assistant, powered by GGML.
 C++17 speech to speech loop: voice activity detection, end of turn detection, speech recognition and speech synthesis in one binary, driving any OpenAI compatible chat completions endpoint.
-Runs on CUDA, Vulkan, SYCL and Metal.
+Runs on CUDA, Vulkan, SYCL, Metal and CPU.

 ## Features